jstolc/hello-world/README.md

 hello-world
 ===========

-`hello-world` is an example of "Hello World" web application and its automated deployment using Docker.
+`hello-world` is an example of a "Hello World" web application and its automated deployment using Docker.
 The web app is a Servlet written in Java, which is plugged-in into Tomcat's `webapps` directory inside the Docker container.
 For a convenient deployment, all tasks are bundled into a single script.

 ### Prerequisites